hoangvvo/benzene/docs/pages/reference/ws.md

 # GraphQL over WebSockets

-GraphQL over WebSockets is supported by the `@benzene/ws` package.
+GraphQL over WebSockets is supported by the [@benzene/ws](https://www.npmjs.com/package/@benzene/ws) package.
 It implements the upcoming [GraphQL over WebSocket Protocol](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md).

-You would need a spec-compliant client like [graphql-ws](https://github.com/enisdenjo/graphql-ws#use-the-client) to connect from the browser. ([subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) won't work)
+We would need a spec-compliant client like [graphql-ws](https://github.com/enisdenjo/graphql-ws#use-the-client) to connect from the browser.

 ## Create handler function